Matterbridge Logo Matterbridge development

 Additionally, when Matterbridge updates the matter.js version, it should be consistent across all plugins.

-A plugin must never install Matterbridge (neither as a dependency, devDependency, nor peerDependency).
+A plugin must never declare Matterbridge as a dependency, devDependency, or peerDependency.

-Matterbridge must be linked to the plugin in development only.
-At runtime the plugin is loaded directly from the running Mattebridge instance.
+For local development only, Matterbridge may be linked to the plugin with npm link matterbridge.
+At runtime the plugin is loaded directly from the running Matterbridge instance.

 "scripts": {